F-Olivieri/doi-10.1016-j.jsv.2016.03.005-additional-material/README.md

 Tested with Win and OSX 64-bit versions of MaxMSP.

 ## Instructions
-1. Download ZIP file from Github repo and extract it on your machine.
-2. Download the audio files from http://eprints.soton.ac.uk/id/eprint/387015 and extract them in the media folder of the MaxMSP project
-3. Open AlgComp_Listen.maxproj
+1. Open AlgComp_Listen.maxproj with MaxMSP

 ## Further info
 Compiled versions of the software for Mac and Windows can be downloaded from <https://github.com/F-Olivieri/doi-10.1016-j.jsv.2016.03.005-Additional-Material/releases>